 Local Court – Small Claims

 Small Claims matters in the Local Court involve liquidated claims of less than $10,000.
-If the claim is less than this threshold, the matter will be determined by an Assessor (rather than a Magistrate) and in most cases, informal practices of evidence are adopted.
+If the claim is less than this threshold, the matter will be determined by a Registrar (rather than a Magistrate) and in most cases, informal practices of evidence are adopted.

 Local Court – General Division